openharmony/applications_players/README.md

 1. **Ability coverage**: Whether the existing `MainAbility` covers the new scenario; if a new Ability / skills / Want filter is needed, declare it here, otherwise external Wants **cannot launch** it.
 2. **Permission sufficiency**: The new capability may require additional permissions.

 **Sleep-timer example**: This capability is triggered internally from the playback page — no new Ability or skills are needed.
-The existing `MainAbility` already covers the playback page entry, and `KEEP_BACKGROUND_RUNNING` (background timer keep-alive) and `NOTIFICATION_CONTROLLER` (expiry notification) permissions are already declared.
+The existing `MainAbility` already covers the playback page entry, and `ohos.permission.KEEP_BACKGROUND_RUNNING` (background timer keep-alive) and `ohos.permission.NOTIFICATION_CONTROLLER` (expiry notification) permissions are already declared.
 Therefore Step 2 only requires **confirming** the existing configuration — no changes needed.

 If the new capability needs to be launched directly by external apps (e.g. a desktop shortcut), add the corresponding action filter to the `skills` array in `module.json5` and add any missing permissions to `requestPermissions`: